FuscusNight/DragonKnight-Game-Project/README.md

-A simple 2D Auto-Shooter , it was made for a OOP course final in my IT University of January 2024.
-The project was a solo endeavor, worked on it for approx all of January as much as i could as other classes and work also existed that ate my time.
-I am uploading here for preservation sake, i might potentially work on this more once i am more free in the future and not burdoned with other University work or my part-time job.

-If i do continue work on it, i wanted to add in pickuable power ups/items/weapon, an XP system that lets you pick a few random modifiers each level up similar to other Auto-Shooters like Vampire Surviors and implement an NPC pet dragon that spawns after a set time that the player could give head pats to and in return the chest the dragon carries would open up and reward the player with a new item/weapon.
-Plus some bug fixes , specifically related to some wonkiness happening with my hit/collision detections regarding the tiled map's rectangle objects from Tiled.
+# 🐉 Dragon Knight 🐉

+### Overview
+**Dragon Knight** is a simple 2D auto-shooter created as a solo project for my **OOP course final** at **IT University** in January 2024.
+I worked on it throughout January, balancing development with other classes and part-time work.

+I’m sharing it here for preservation, with the possibility of continuing development when I have more free time away from other university commitments and my part-time job.

+### Future Plans
+If I do revisit this project, I’d like to enhance it with:
+- **Power-ups and Items**: Collectible power-ups, items, and new weapons.
+- **XP System**: A leveling system where each level-up offers random modifiers, inspired by other auto-shooters like *Vampire Survivors*.
+- **NPC Pet Dragon**: An NPC pet dragon that appears after a set time, offering interaction and rewards.
+Players could “head pat” the dragon to open a chest it carries, granting items or weapons.
+- **Bug Fixes**: Improvements to hit/collision detection, particularly with the Tiled map's rectangle objects, to fix some known wonkiness.

+### Usage
-Feel free to use the code, modify it and do whatever you'd like with it if you so desire to use it.
-Just mention where you got it from would be appreciated .
+Feel free to use, modify, or build upon this code however you wish!
+A mention of where you found it would be appreciated. 😊